rmetcalf9/saas_user_management_system/TICKETSYSTEM.md

 ### Operations:
  - ADMIN CreateBatch
-  - accepts an option "ReissueNonActive or Skip" which controls what it will do if it finds that external key is already used
+  - accepts an foerignKeyDupAction option "ReissueNonActive or Skip" which controls what it will do if it finds that external key is already used
     - In both cases if an external key is used but the ticket is not active it will reissue
     - If the key is found and it is not active then
       - Skip - do nothing